28 Proven Ways to Get a Work Promotion Without Asking

 Visual Communication Tip: Keep your visuals to mostly images and diagrams, not pages of text.

-Be Positive & Speak With A Smile On Your Face Positivity Tip: A big smile and a firm, energetic and friendly voice do this with every one of your co-workers
+Be Positive & Speak With A Smile On Your Face Positivity Tip: Use a big smile and a firm, energetic, and friendly voice.
+Do this with every one of your co-workers.

 Share A Little Humor